From Island Pond: Go 2 mi. E on Hwy 105, then 3/4 mi. S on local road.

 Island Pond enjoyed a heyday from the late 1800's until the Depression years, along with the fortunes of the Grand Trunk railroad between Montreal, Canada and Portland, Maine.
 Island Pond was the site of the first international railroad junction in the United States.
 At the height of the town’s population, its streets were lively with railroad men and loggers, most of whom rode in on one of the 13 rail tracks that passed through town.
 A mere two tracks remain today.
 The unique wooden bridge, which once held all 13 tracks, is gone, but the heritage of railroading is still evident in the well-kept train station and a few associated structures at the north end of town.

 Brighton State Park is located on the shores of Spectacle Pond.
 A sandy day use beach and bathhouse is located on Island Pond just a half mile from the campground.

 The campground sits on the mostly undeveloped Spectacle Pond where it is common to hear loons calling at night.
-There are 5 cabins, 61 tent/trailer sites and 23 leantos.
+There are 5 cabins, 61 tent/RV sites and 23 leantos.
 All three restrooms include hot showers ($).
 A sanitary dump station is available, but no hookups.
 There are hiking trails, a camper's beach with boat rentals, nature museum, an amphitheater, a garage theater, and play area.
 At the nearby day use area there is a long sandy beach, (at the southern end of Island Pond), a bathhouse with restrooms, and rental boats.

 Nearby Things to Do:

-Bald Mountain Fish Hatchery, Newark; Maple Grove Museum, Fairbanks Museum and Planetarium, St. Johnsbury.
+Mountain biking at Kingdom Trails Association, Bald Mountain Fish Hatchery, Newark; Maple Grove Museum, Fairbanks Museum and Planetarium, St. Johnsbury.